AdhamSorour/mini-lotto/README.md

 * deployProxy
 * upgrade

-I also overriden the `compile` task to cp the latest Artifact to the app directory.
-When creating new implementation versions make sure to update this task to copy the right contract version.'
+I also overriden the `compile` task to copy the latest Artifact to the app directory.
+When creating new implementation versions make sure to update this task to copy the right contract version.

 To view the description and parameters of a specific task: `npx hardhat help <task_name>` To view all the available tasks (including built-in tasks): `npx hardhat help`